gijagu/gijagu/README.md

 💻 Passionate about building scalable, user-friendly, and secure applications.

 I specialize in **Fullstack Development** with experience in frontend (React, Next.js, WordPress, UI/UX) and backend (Laravel, PHP, AWS, RDS, APIs, microservices).
-I enjoy turning ideas into products — from designing intuitive interfaces to deploying cloud-based solutions.
+I enjoy turning ideas into products, from designing intuitive interfaces to deploying cloud-based solutions.

 ---